tifrueh/mlaatkst/README.md

 2. Open the installer and follow its instructions.

-3. Open Terminal.app, which is located in your Launchpad in "Other" (open CMD in Windows).
+3. Open Terminal.app, which is located in your Launchpad in "Other".

 4. Use pip to install pyinstaller and all needed requirements.
 Input the following command into your terminal:
     ``` bash